Exercise For Coronary Artery Disease

 • If you already have an elevated cholesterol and/or elevated blood pressure: The latest guidelines from the American College of Cardiology and the American Heart Association recommend 40 minutes of aerobic exercise per day, on 3-4 days per week.
 (Eckel RH, et al. 2013).

-• Monitor your resting HR first thing when you wake up.
+• Monitor your resting HR right when you wake up.

 However, first, a precaution: